dmvvilela/svelte-scrollactive/README.md

 This is a port from [vue-scrollactive](https://github.com/eddiemf/vue-scrollactive) for Svelte.

-For the moment you can check the demo on the official website and follow the common configuration for the module (check the example code on my repo).
+For the moment you can check this demo on [REPL](https://svelte.dev/repl/d9616fce34c444d4bcac551cb5bdc0ee?version=3.55.1) and follow the common configuration for the module (check the example code on my repo).
 Just don't use Vue related stuff.
-Does not matter.
 Just use the component on Svelte way until I update this doc.
 It should be working fine.

-Remember to check if you're on the browser if you're using SvelteKit or else you will have an error.
+Remember to check if you're on the browser if you're using SvelteKit or else you will get an error.

 ---